arshsaxena/SyllabusRAG/README.md

 1. Open Google Colab (recommended) or Jupyter Notebook with GPU support.
 2. Clone or download this repository and upload `main.ipynb` along with `syllabus.json`.
 3. Create a free [Hugging Face](https://huggingface.co) account and copy your access token.
-4. In Colab, click the 🔑 icon on the left, add a new secret named `HF_TOKEN`, and paste your token.
+4. In Colab, click the 🔑 icon on the left, add a new secret named `HF_TOKEN` and paste your token.
 5. Open `main.ipynb` and run all cells.

 This will: